-To use Handoff, you need an iPhone or iPod touch with iOS 8 or later, or an iPad with iPadOS installed.
-Make sure your Mac mini, iOS device, or iPadOS device have Wi-Fi and Bluetooth turned on and are signed in with the same Apple ID
+Note: To use Handoff, you need an iPhone or iPod touch with iOS 8 or later, or an iPad with iPadOS installed.
+Make sure your MacBook Pro, iOS device, or iPadOS device have Wi-Fi and Bluetooth turned on and are signed in with the same Apple ID.